MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Currently, there is a difference in setting the [Rights Management owner](../deploy-use/configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) for files that are protected on a local folder or network share.
 By default, for both solutions, the Rights Management owner is set to the account that protects the file but you can override this setting:

 - For Windows Server FCI: You can set the Rights Management owner to be a single account for all files, or dynamically set the Rights Management owner for each file.
-To dynamically set the value, use the `-OwnerMail [Source File Owner Email]` parameter and value.
+To dynamically set the Rights Management owner, use the **-OwnerMail [Source File Owner Email]** parameter and value.
 This configuration retrieves the user's email address from Active Directory by using the user account name in the file's Owner property.

 - For the Azure Information Protection scanner: You can set the Rights Management owner to be a single account for all files, but you cannot dynamically set the Rights Management owner for each file.
-To set the account, specify the `DefaultOwner` optional parameter for the [scanner configuration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration?view=azureipps#optional-parameters).
+To set the account, specify the **-DefaultOwner** optional parameter for the [scanner configuration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration?view=azureipps#optional-parameters).

 When the scanner protects files on SharePoint, the Rights Management owner is dynamically set for each file by using the SharePoint author value.